Neighborhood Info Without The Neighborhood Drama. Learn more

 Step #1: Prepare Trays

-Fill trays or small pots with a light seed starting medium, or make your own mix using peat moss, perlite, and vermiculite.
-Dampen the root ball medium with water.
+Fill trays or small pots with a light, well-draining seed-starting mix.
+You can also make your own using peat moss, perlite, and vermiculite.
+Lightly dampen the mixture with water to prepare it for planting.

 Step #2: Plant Seeds